Memberships Experts Shop Join Now Login

 3. Mobility and Posture

-It is extremely common for women with prolapse to grip through their upper abdominals, ribs cage or even jaw as a protection mechanism.
-Added to that, new mothers spend so much time in a hunched forward position.
+It is extremely common for women with prolapse to grip through their upper abdominals, rib cage or even jaw as a protection mechanism.
+Additionally, new mothers spend so much time in a hunched forward position.
 Our back pain and pelvic floor safe yoga classes are deigned to help you to release this tension, reduce upper back and neck pain and allow your body to let go and trust.

 4. Full Body Strength

 Full body strength is vital for women living with prolapse.
-The stronger your arms, legs, core and back is, the less load that will be placed on the pelvic floor to do every day tasks.
-Our pelvic floor safe workouts are designed to help you to build strength safely and progress with you from early postnatal workouts to advanced postnatal fitness.
+The stronger your arms, legs, core, and back is, the less load that will be placed on the pelvic floor to do everyday tasks.
+Our pelvic floor-safe workouts are designed to help you build strength safely and progress from early postnatal workouts to advanced postnatal fitness.

 5. Returning to Impact Safely

-It is our goal to help you to return to the type of exercise you love - and for many women this means impact.
-The EMP includes a complete return to running and impact series that is designed to support women to return to impact and running safely and confidently.
+It is our goal to help you return to the type of exercise you love - and for many women, this means impact.
+The EMP includes a complete return to running and impact series that is designed to support women in returning to impact and running safely and confidently.

 If you are interested in returning to running or impact and want to find out more, please read these two posts: